Is Particle board a good material for furniture?

 Particle boards are very light in weight.
 Furniture made from these boards is relatively easy to transport and move around.

 A general rule of thumb when it comes to selecting woods is that the denser the wood the stronger it is.
 And denser usually also means heavier weight.
-This is why the solid wood furniture that lasts for several years is so heavy.

 Particle board furniture can generally be expected to last 2 – 3 years, possibly as much as 5 years if it is not heavily used.